Betterez/btrz-map/README.md

 ### Prerequisites
 * An account with the premium feature enabled and configured.
-* The scanner app (vx.x.x or higher) installed on an Android phone to capture the location of the bus.
+* The scanner app (v7.13.0 or higher) installed on an Android phone to capture the location of the bus.
 * A Betterez public API key.
 * You will need to select a map tiles provider, that is, a provider for the map imagery.